IZGateway/izg-transformation-ui/README.md

-# izg-configuration-console
+# izg-xform-console

-This project contains source code for the IZ Gateway Configuration Console.
+This project contains source code for the IZ Gateway Xform Console.
 This is written using the following technologies:

 - NodeJS
 - NextJS